Skip to Main Content

 Jason Reynolds, National Ambassador for Young People's Literature.
 Photo by Adedeyo Kosoko.

-The following Library of Congress news releases provide more information about Jason Reynolds' activities during several National Book Fesitvals, and the announcement of his position as National Ambassador for Young People's Literature.
+The following Library of Congress news releases provide more information about Jason Reynolds' activities as National Ambassador for Young People's Literature.

 Blog posts about Jason Reynolds' activities as National Ambassador for Young People's Literature are listed below.